The-Devoyage/devoyage-web/subgraph/02-quickstart.md

 title: Quickstart
 ---

-## The Five Minute API
+## Rapid API Deployment with Subgraph

-In less than a few minutes, you will have a new API.
-The goal is simple here - Spend your time with your data, not the code surrounding it.
+Achieve a new API in just a matter of minutes with Subgraph.
+Our primary objective is straightforward: let your focus remain on your data, while Subgraph takes care of the surrounding code intricacies.

 ### Download/Install

-Before getting started, make sure to obtain the software.
+To begin, ensure you have the Subgraph software in place.

-1. Download the latest version or build from source from [Github: The Devoyage - Subgraph](https://github.com/The-Devoyage/subgraph/tags)
+1. Download the latest version from [our store](https://thedevoyage.gumroad.com/l/subgraph).
+Free trial is available.
 2. Optionally, add the application to your path or make it easy to execute.

 ### The Config File

-The config file rules all with Subgraph.
-This will be used to provide options for everything needed to run the API, from how data is created to who should access the data.
+In the realm of Subgraph, the config file reigns supreme.
+It serves as the control center, offering options for everything essential to run the API – from defining data creation processes to specifying data access permissions.

 #### Create the File

-Start by creating a new file, `config.toml`.
-This will hold the base of the configuration.
-This file can be named anything with a `.toml` extension.
+Initiate the process by creating a new file named `config.toml`.
+The name of the file can be customized, but it must have a `.toml` extension.

-This TOML file will hold your configuration.
-[Toms Obvious Minimal Language](https://toml.io/en/) is quick and easy to learn!
+This TOML file serves as the vessel for your configuration.
+Check out [Toms Obvious Minimal Language](https://toml.io/en/) for a quick and easy guide!

-Defining a bare bones configuration is relatively simple and can be done by describing some basic service options, a data source, and an entity.
+Establishing a basic configuration is straightforward.
+Begin by outlining fundamental service options, specifying a data source, and defining an entity.

 ```toml
 # Information needed to start the Web Server.